nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![FindByTagTodayCommandScreenshot](images/FindByTagTodayCommandScreenshot.png)

-Figure x.
+Figure 17.
 A screenshot showing the outcome of an `c-today` command

 #### 3.7 Locating all employees who are available to work tomorrow: `c-tomorrow`